f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

     velos-1-gsa-2-active#

-It will then go throuygh various statesm as the upgrade procedes.
+It will then go through various states as the upgrade progresses.

 .. code-block:: bash